pasqal-io/Pasqal_Hackathon_Feb25_Team_11/README.md

 4. /test

-- Example test cases
+- Example test cases and tutorials for the different parts of the QuRAWC algorithm
-- Jupyter Notebooks to present said examples (MWE)
+- Jupyter Notebooks to present said examples (through a Minimal Working Example in the notebook `QuRAWC_tuto.ipynb`)

 5. /results